JordanAbacus/stable-app-docs/open-beta/giveaways.md

 # Giveaways

+!!!warning
+The giveaways described below have been canceled until further notice.
+We will be sending out locks to the winners of the May giveaway once they are delivered to us.
+We may resume giveaways in the future.
+!!!

 During open beta testing, we are doing a limited time set of raffle giveaways of premium locks for users that map a certain number of Stables each month.

 | Tier | Num Stables Mapped that month | Reward |